-Walking the Brooklyn Bridge is one of the most popular tourist activities in NYC!
-This Brooklyn Bridge guide covers everything you need to know to plan your visit.
+Walking the Brooklyn Bridge is one of the best and most popular tourist activities in NYC!
+Add it to your bucket list, then check out this Brooklyn Bridge guide ... it covers everything you need to know to plan an amazing walk.

 From world-renowned museums to one-of-a-kind landmarks (hello, Lady Liberty!), there is no shortage of amazing things to do in New York.